 Step 1: Understand why & how Black Friday is important for your business

-The first step in creating an effective Black Friday eCommerce strategy is to take a deep dive into how and why Black Friday is important for your business…
+The first step in creating an effective Black Friday eCommerce strategy is to take a deep dive into how and why Black Friday is important for the short and long-term success of your business.

 Black Friday is an obvious opportunity to generate more revenue, but it’s also a great chance for you to…